eleftasia/eleftasia.github.io/content/index.md

 ## Hello, world!

-My name is Eleftheria \(Elli\) Beres.
+My name is Eleftheria.
 I'm a Computer Science and Engineering PhD student at the University of Washington.
-I'm fascinated by biology at the molecular and cellular level, where, biology looks a lot like a bunch of little machines each executing their own, mechanistic, molecular program.
-Almost like a lot of miniature computer programs!
+I'm interested in the code that encodes the programs that cells and biological machines execute.